 Getting the Right Fill

 The most common fill materials are down, polyester fibers, and foam.
+However, wool, cotton, and latex are also available.
 The type of fill will determine the supportiveness and comfort of the pillow.
 For the most part, finding a good fill material is a very personal decision–try resting on a few in the store before you decide to buy.
+When trying out different pillows, be aware of any allergic response you have to materials.
+Also see if the pillows give off any odor initially, as this could be a sign of chemical outgassing.
+This isn’t just an issue with synthetic materials, it might also be due to cleaning or processing of natural materials.

 More Than One Pillow?